thevoltagesource/LennoxiComfort/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 > **Please Note:** This component **does not** support the Lennox iComfort S30 or Lennox iComfort E30 thermostats.
+For those thermostats please check out [PeteRanger's repository](https://github.com/PeteRager/lennoxs30).

 # Requirements

-- Home Assistant >= 0.96
+- Home Assistant >= 2021.4
 - Thermostat linked to a myicomfort.com (Lennox) or mycomfortsync.com (AirEase) account

 # Installation
-This integration will soon be available in HACS for ease of installation.
+This integration is available in HACS for ease of installation.
 If you wish to manually install this component, copy the 'myicomfort' folder and contents to &lt;HA config directory&gt;/custom_components/

 # Configuration